Going to the Sun Road Tickets & Open Times: Everything You Need to Know to Access Going to the Sun

-In addition to a Park Pass, visitors must have one of the following tickets to access the Going-to-the-Sun Road:
+In addition to a Park Pass, visitors must have one of the following for access to Going-to-the-Sun Road:

-Required for each vehicle accessing the Going-to-the-Sun Road from the West Entrance Station, Camas Entrance Station, and the St. Mary Entrance Station (Rising Sun Area) from May 27 through September 11, 2022.
+Required for each vehicle accessing Going-to-the-Sun Road from the West Entrance Station, Camas Entrance Station, and the St. Mary Entrance Station (Rising Sun Checkpoint) from May 26 through September 10, 2023.
 It is valid for 3 days and the cost is $2.

 How to Make Your Online Going-to-the-sun Reservation Online:

-Exceptions to the Going-to-the-Sun Road reservations or if you’re not able to secure a reservation
+Exceptions to required vehicle reservations or if you’re not able to secure a reservation

-Visitors with lodging, camping, transportation, or guided tour reservations can use their service reservation receipt in lieu of the vehicle reservation.
-This will be valid only for the dates of your service reservation.
+Visitors with lodging, camping, transportation, or activity reservations can use their service reservation confirmation in lieu of the traditional vehicle reservation.
+This will be valid only for the date(s) of your service reservation.

 Local Advice for Going-to-the-Sun Road Tickets